ID3-AndroidAppDev/.github/profile/README.md

 ## What you’ll find here

 ### Android Studio refactors of weekly apps
-These repos contain Android Studio implementations of weekly hands-on tasks from the course:
+These repos contain Android Studio implementations of weekly hands-on tasks from the course (currently week 2-4 only, more coming up soon):

 - **Week 2 — BMI App**
   - Repo: `ID3_w2BMIApp`